FHA Loan Requirements & How to Apply

 - Get final approval from the FHA.

-6 FHA Loan FAQs
+15 FHA Loan FAQs

-Because the lender takes on greater risk, a conventional mortgage typically requires a credit score of 620 or above.
+Because the lender takes on greater risk, a conventional mortgage typically requires a credit score of 580 - 620 or above.
 With a credit score as low as 500, you may qualify for an FHA home loan, but you're down payment will be 10% of the home's purchase price.

-#2 What are the limits of an FHA loan?
+#2: What are the 2023 Limits of an FHA loan?

-#3 Where do borrowers apply for an FHA loan?
+#3: Where do Borrowers Apply for an FHA Loan?

 Applicants' FHA loan credit score needs to be 500-plus.

 Most conventional lenders want a score of 620 or higher, especially in recent years.
 Some lenders will go down to 580, but most look for buyers with a score of at least 620.
 If your credit score is between 500 and 579, you may be able to find financing, but you'll need to put down at least 10% of the home's purchase price.

 Compensating factors include: